“Yahweh is my best friend and my shepherd. I always have more than enough” Psalm 23:1, TPT

 But above everyone else, my heart whispers:

-I am completely and utterly undone by Your love —
+I am completely and utterly undone by Your love — and gloriously remade by it.

 A prophetic invitation to recover the true image of God through union rather than fear.